Örebro: Culture

 Örebro has hosted a contemporary art exhibition called Open Art on four occasions: in 2008, 2009, 2011 and 2013.
 In 2013, the exhibition featured works by 90 artists from Sweden and many other countries throughout the world.
 The fifth edition of the exhibition is planned for the summer of 2015.

-Örebro University is one of Sweden's most recent, being upgraded from högskola (university college) in 1999.
-It currently has around 16,000 students and a staff of 1,100.
-The institution is regarded as one of the top 351–400 universities in the world.
-The university is also named among the world's top 100 young universities (number 62) in the 2018 THE Young University Rankings.

 Gustavsvik, the largest water park in the Nordic countries, is located just a kilometer south of central Örebro.
 With more than 700,000 visitors per year, it is one of the most popular tourist and leisure establishments in Sweden.
 Only Liseberg, Gröna Lund and Skansen are more popular.
 In the summer the manor of Karlslund is a very popular place to visit.